SUI-Components/minimal-css-service/readme.md

 ## Optional headers to the destination URL

-You can optionally add custom headers to the final URL that this service will navigate through.
-In order to achieve it you have to add all the custom HTTP headers you want to this service request:
+You can optionally add all the custom HTTP headers you want to this service request, that way your destination URL request will have also such headers.
+See the following example:

 ```
 GET: https://critical-css-service.now.sh/m/https://my-website.com/